dev-wallet/skills-introduction-to-github/PROFILE.md

-Welcome to my new GitHub profile
+Welcome to my new GitHub profile!